 Phil Goyette started the 1972-73 season behind the Islanders bench, but he was dismissed after just six wins through the franchises’ first 48 games.
 Earl Ingarfield went 6-22-2 after replacing Goyette.
 The legendary Al Arbour took over for the start of the Islanders’ second season and the rest, as they say, is history.

-Cullen Returns to the Ice
+John Cullen Returns to the Ice

-In April of 2017, Tampa Bay Lightning center John Cullen received some devasting news as a baseball-sized tumor was found in his chest and he was diagnosed with Non-Hodgkin lymphoma.
+In April of 2017, Tampa Bay Lightning center John Cullen received some devasting news as a baseball-sized tumor was found in his chest, and he was diagnosed with Non-Hodgkin lymphoma.
 After undergoing chemotherapy and missing the entire 1997-98 season, Cullen was declared cancer-free in April of 1998.

 On Sept.
 18, 1998, he returned to the ice in the Lightning’s 3-1 preseason win over the Buffalo Sabres in Austria.
-Cullen played in four NHL games and six in the American Hockey League (AHL) during the 1998-99 season before retiring and becoming an assistant coach for the Lightning.
+Cullen played four NHL games and six in the American Hockey League (AHL) games during the 1998-99 season before retiring and becoming an assistant coach for the Lightning.
 His comeback and return to the league earned him the 1999 Bill Masterton Trophy.

-Kessel Heads to Canada
+Phil Kessel Heads to Canada

 On Sept.
 18, 2009, the Boston Bruins traded Phil Kessel to the Toronto Maple Leafs for a first and second-round draft pick in 2010 and another first-round pick in 2011.
-The Bruins used the two draft picks on Tyler Seguin and Dougie Hamilton.
+The Bruins used the two first-round picks on Tyler Seguin and Dougie Hamilton.
 Jared Knight, who never played in the NHL, was chosen with the second-round pick.